Add the plugin to an existing project

 - Z (Altitude): Sets the vertical distance of the Actor above the Earth.
 The units is depending on the spatial reference.

-- Spatial Reference WKID: Well-known ID (WKID) of the spatial reference for the X, Y and Z values.
+- Spatial Reference WKID: Well-Known ID (WKID) of the spatial reference for the X, Y and Z values.
+(Specifying the spatial reference with Well-Known Text (WKT) is not supported for the ArcGIS Location Component.)

 - Heading: Sets the heading or up axis of the Actor.
 This is also known as yaw or azimuth.
 It represents the number of degrees by which the game object will be rotated, measured counterclockwise from the north.
 To rotate clockwise, use a negative value.